Arashi133/English-German-word-games/README.md

 # English-German-word-games

 ## Description
 Word Search Bot is a Python-based program that generates and solves word search puzzles in both English and German.
-It creates a randomized word search grid and automatically detects hidden words using an algorithmic search method.
+It includes various word-based puzzles and challenges to enhance vocabulary.
+The program features an automated bot that can generate and solve word search puzzles.

 ## Features
 - Generates word search grids of customizable size
 - Supports English and German language words
 - Searches for words using a bot-powered algorithm
 - Interactive menu for selecting language and game mode
+- Includes multiple word-related games

 ## Requirements
 - Python 3.x